aminbenmansour/alzheimer-drug-discovery/README.md

 Enjoy interacting with your application on your favorite web browser 🎉

+## 🧑‍🔬 Domain knowledge

+## ⁉️ Frequently Asked Questions (FAQ)
+🙋
+👉
+## 📑 References
 ## ©️ Credits

-Huge thank to mr. [Chanin Nantasenamat](https://github.com/dataprofessor) for making this project possible through his clear explanation whether at the algorithmic level or at the domain-knowledge level 🙏
+Huge thanks to mr. [Chanin Nantasenamat](https://github.com/dataprofessor) for making this project possible through his clear explanation whether at the algorithmic level or at the domain-knowledge level 🙏